Women and HIV/AIDS in the United States

 Denning P and DiNenno E. “Communities in Crisis: Is There a Generalized HIV Epidemic in Impoverished Urban Areas of the United States?”
 August 2010.

 CDC.
-HIV Surveillance Supplemental Report, Vol. 17, No. 3 (Part A); June 2012.
+HIV Surveillance Supplemental Report, Vol. 18, No. 5; October 2013.
 Data are estimates and do not include U.S. dependent areas.

 Hall HI et al. “Estimation of HIV Incidence in the United States.”
 JAMA, Vol. 300, No. 5; August 2008.